 You can also mist it gently, although the mister can move the paper if the spray is too robust—so apply just enough water to get the color moving.

-Let the tissue dry for 10-20 minutes, or until the paper is not shiny.
+Let the tissue dry for 10-20 minutes, or until the paper loses its shine.
 Tilt the paper up and most of the tissue will fall off.
 Remove remaining pieces with the tip of a paring knife or similar tool.

 Using a pencil I lettered some words from George’s poem.
 I hope I captured his spirit for his family and I felt an artistic kinship with George’s spirit as I created this.